A Short Story About Love

 S1E04 - The Arrival

-• September's device in 'A Short Story About Love' led Peter to the beacon from 'The Arrival'.
+• September's device in "A Short Story About Love" led Peter to the beacon from "The Arrival".
+(Image 1)

 Connection: Beacon